patternizer/chimere-tools/README.md

 ## Contents

-* `chimere-tools.py` - main script to be run with Python 3.6+
-* `chimere.nc` - CHIMERE output file in netCDF4 format
-* `ndisp_variables.txt` - metadata file for the output file chimere.nc
+* `ndisp_variables.txt` - metadata file for the CHIMERE output file (chimere.nc)
-* `set_contour_z_level.m` - calculates the vertical pressure levels used by netcdf_reader.m
-* `netcdf_reader.m` - reads 3D scalar species concentration data from chimere.nc and generates atmospheric layer contours whose vertical separation is determined by set_contour_z_level.m
+* `plot_2d_3d_chemical_distributions.m` - reads 3D scalar species concentration data from chimere.nc and generates filled contours as a function of pressure level
+* `plot_HCHO_vertical_profiles.m` - reads in CHIMERE HCHO vertical profile data and co-located GOME2 and OMI profile data and plot per timestamp
-* `netcdf_reader2.m` - reads in WRF field (wrfout_filename.nc) and CHIMERE meteorology field (meteo_filename.nc) and overlays Cartesian on Lambertian projection
+* `plot_CHIMERE_on_WRF_fields.m` - reads in WRF fields (wrfout_filename.nc) and CHIMERE fields (meteo_filename.nc) and overlays Cartesian on Lambertian projection
 * `distinguishable_colors.m` - helper function to set colour map range
 * `PzWRF.m` - function to convert n pressure levels into altitudes in metres
-* `plotter.m` - routine that reads in and plots vertical profiles and corresponding WRF levels in km

 The first step is to clone latest chimere-tools code and step into the check out directory: